babakness/pg-nested-json-query/README.md

 ```
 # Description

-  'table_name' - is the name of the table querying
+  `table_name` - is the name of the table querying

-  'children' - is an embedded query neste under the current table
+  `children` - is an embedded query neste under the current table

-  'conditions' - contains field keys with values that the field
+  `conditions` - contains field keys with values that the field
                   should equal.
 A leading '=' is implied if an
                   operator is not specified.

-  'conditionString' - raw unprocessed condition.
+  `conditionString` - raw unprocessed condition.

 # CLI Tool